 3. Debtor Ledger

-Before or during a roll-over, many people often reconcile their Cash takings, EFTPOS takings, and any received Bank Transfers so that what has been done physically in real life matches what has been done electronically on GuestPoint.
+Before or during a roll-over, many properties often reconcile their Cash takings, EFTPOS takings, and any received Bank Transfers so that what has been done physically in real life matches what has been done electronically on the GuestPoint software.

-The Roll Over should be done everyday but a common misconception about the Roll Over is it shows every single transaction for 1 singular date.
+The Roll Over should be done everyday but a common misconception about the Roll Over is it captures every single transaction for 1 singular date.

-Firstly, a roll over will always display the wording "for night of yesterday" when you are doing the roll over today.
+Firstly, a Daily Balance Report produced by a Roll Over will always display the wording "for night of yesterday" when you are doing the roll over today.

-The "for night of yesterday" wording does not affect how the Roll Over truly works.
+The "for night of yesterday's date" wording does not affect how the Roll Over process truly works.

 For example: